lightning2901/Tree-Branch-Modeling/README.md

 5. Results analysis

     A visual and numerical analysis of the different growth patterns obtained will be carried out.
-The results will be compared with characteristics observed in real tree types, evaluating how changes in the L-system rules affect the final branch structure.
+The results will be compared with characteristics observed in real tree types, evaluating how changes in the branch structure.

     Variables such as the number of iterations and production rules will also be analyzed to determine how they influence the tree’s growth.